serverless/blog/posts/2017-02-28-serverless-v1.8.0.md

 **Note:** You can find a complete list of all the updates in the [changelog](https://github.com/serverless/serverless/blob/master/CHANGELOG.md).

-### Azure Functions provider plugin
+### Azure functions provider plugin

 It finally arrived.
 The next provider support for the Serverless Framework is here!

-We're proud to announce the official [Azure Functions provider plugin](https://github.com/serverless/serverless-azure-functions) for the Serverless Framework!
+We're proud to announce the official [Azure functions provider plugin](https://github.com/serverless/serverless-azure-functions) for the Serverless Framework!

-Read the [announcement blog post](https://serverless.com/blog/azure-functions-and-possibility/) for more info.
+You can read the [announcement blog post](https://serverless.com/blog/azure-functions-and-possibility/) for more information.

-You can write and deploy Azure Functions applications with the help of the Serverless Framework.
+Now you're able to write and deploy Azure function applications with the help of the Serverless Framework.
 Curious how this looks like?
 Here are some resources which will help you get started:

 1. [Quickstart guide](https://serverless.com/framework/docs/providers/azure/guide/quickstart/)
 2. [Serverless Azure Functions documentation](https://serverless.com/framework/docs/providers/azure/)